Toad114514/sm64coop-super-display/README.md

  - Level Data
  - on/off Menu
 # Usage
-Download SuperDisplay.lua and put your mods folder Open sm64ex-coop or sm64ex-coopdx to enable that
+Download Superdisplay.lua and put your mods folder Open sm64ex-coop or sm64ex-coopdx to enable that
 You can see some information on the left of the display